-After I posted this post, I saw the Chloe (the mom cat) with the kittens.
+After I posted this post, I saw Chloe (the mom cat) with the kittens.
 I suspect the kittens are living under the deck.
 And there are 5 kittens!

 I watched them for about 10 minutes.
-After she was done feeding them, I was able to site in that green chair and talk to her.
+After she was done feeding them, I was able to sit in that green chair and talk to her.
 The kittens decided to hide.
-It's going to take time to make friends with them.
+It’s going to take time to make friends with them.

 What would you do?